wanderaraujo/help-desk-backend/README.md

 # Spring Boot App Help Desk 🧰🎫

 Simple app to study Java 8 with Spring boot.
+This project app can add tasks and resolve each tasks with flow.

 ## Build With